 This famous London road takes its name from the Old English word strond meaning the edge of a river, although it is commonly incorrectly referred to as “The Strand”.
 While it’s proper road name is Strand, even Charles Dickens called it “The Strand” in his 1879 “Dickens’ Dictionary of London”.

 Strand runs for just over 3/4 mile from Trafalgar Square at its southwestern end, to Temple Bar, where it becomes Fleet Street.
 Due to its prime location, connecting the city of London with Westminster, it became popular with aristocracy during the 17th century.

 The historic The Savoy hotel on Strand is one of only two places in the UK (the other being Hammersmith bus station) where driving directions have been reversed.
 As a result, here you drive on the RIGHT side of the road, not the LEFT, like the rest of the UK!

 If you’re looking for a traditional British meal, then you should definitely try Simpson’s.
 They started as a chess club back in 1828 and it was here that the tradition wheeling food out under a silver dome developed, so as not to disturb chess games.

 Strand is also home to London’s oldest tea shop, the Twinings flagship store, which opened in 1706.
 It still remains in its original premises and also offers tea tasting masterclasses.

 Somerset House, a beautiful art museum, is also situated along Strand.
 It was originally built in the 16th century as a palace, but today is an arts and cultural centre.
-In the summer, there are 55 fountains that dance in the beautiful courtyard, and in the winter, they have an ice rink to skate on.
+In the summer, there are 55 fountains that dance in the beautiful courtyard.
+Additionally, in the winter, they have an ice rink to skate on.